jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-loose-ideas.md

 2010-05

 \> Now my mind says: follow all redirections, including multiple interface redirections... but in the Target Class story I stopped doing that.
 Maybe it is just what you want the term Target Interface to define.
 \> Perhaps there should be a distinction between interface definition and target interface.
-I do feel that both the ‘follow only one class or interface step’ version is a concept to be aware of, but the target interface concept would actually be following all redirections to find the object that actually determines the publics.
+I do feel that both the ‘follow only one class or interface step’ version is a concept to be aware of, but the target interface concept might actually be following all redirections to find the object that actually determines the publics.
 \> Yes.
 What is now called Target Interface should probably be called the *Interface Object* and the *Target Interface* is the object after following all types of redirections in any order.

 JJ